RPISEC/website/_posts/2019-10-13-hitcon-quals-2019-lazyhouse.markdown

 +-------------------------------++-------------------------------+ }
 ```
 The `0x4343434343434343` and `0x4444444444444444` are pointers to the `0x20` and `0x30` chunks we just freed.
-By freeing an `0x20` and `0x30` sized chunk earlier, we now have the correct metadata to forge a chunk into the unsorted bin, starting within this `tcache_perthread_struct`.
+By freeing an `0x20` and `0x30` sized chunk earlier, we now have the correct metadata to forge a chunk _within_ this `tcache_perthread_struct` into the unsorted bin.
 We needed them to be that size, so that those two pointers would boarder the `char counts[64]` array.
 Using this array, we can forge a `size | prev_inuse` for our chunk (more on that later).
 If we can allocate this chunk, we can overwrite the entire `tcache_perthread_struct`, including the freelist we need to control.
 Lets take another look at the heap.
 ```
                          ...
      +--------------------+--------------------+